The purpose of this disclosure is to explain how we make money without charging you for our content.

 Sling charges $30 per month to stream the roughly 30 channels in Orange bundle, including three ESPN channels, Cartoon Network, Disney Channel, and the History Channel.
 Or, for that same rate, you can get the Sling TV Blue bundle, which has a 50+-channel lineup with TNT, TBS, and multiple Fox stations (sports and news) but no ESPN.

 In July, Sling announced that it would guarantee base bundle prices would remain at $30 per month for at least a year for all customers who’d signed up by August 1.
-The service also introduced a free 14-day trial for new subscribers who signed up by July 6.
+The service also introduced a free 3-day trial for new subscribers.

 Be aware that local channels are more scarce on Sling than some other live-TV services, though, which means you’re likely to need a digital antenna (as noted above) to receive those if you’ve cut the cord on your cable or satellite service.

 Sling TV Price: $30 per month, after 3-day free trial.

 Honorable Mention: Philo, $20 per month, after 7-day free trial, for 59 channels (but almost no news or sports).

 YouTube TV: Best Live TV Streaming Service Overall